 In a work of art, I rather like to find thus transposed, at the level of the characters, the subject of the work itself.
 Nothing sheds more light on the work or displays the proportions of the whole work more accurately.
 Thus, in paintings by Memling or Quentin Metzys, a small dark convex mirror reflects, in its turn, the interior of the room in which the action of the painting takes place.
 Thus, in a slightly different way, in Velasquez’s Las Meninas.
 Finally, in literature, there is the scene in which a play is acted in Hamlet; this also happens in many other plays.
 In Wilhelm Meister, there are the puppet shows and the festivities in the castle.
 In Fall of the House of Usher, there is the piece that is read to Roderick, etc. None of these examples is absolutely accurate.
 What would be more accurate, and what would explain better what I’d wanted to do in my Cabiers, in Narcisse and La Tentative, would be a comparison with the device from heraldry that involves putting a second representation of the original shield ‘en abyme’ within it (quoted in Dällenbach 7).

 However, Gide was not writing about infinite regression, but the representation of a work within a work.
 In The Counterfeiters, Édouard, a stand-in for Gide, is working on a novel called The Counterfeiters.
-As I pointed out in The Mirror in the Text, Part I: The Counterfeiters, Gide does not include the novel within the novel.
+As I pointed out in the first post in this series about the mirror in the text: A Book Within a Book in The Counterfeiters: The Mise en Abyme, Gide does not include the novel within the novel.
 If he did, and it was exactly the novel we were reading, all of us would get caught in an infinite loop, a novel that reaches the same point then starts again, infinitely repeating itself (or if not infinitely, at least as long as we can imagine it), as in the Spanish song, On the Road to Santander, a song that never finishes because it can never reach the other side of the song and only repeats and repeats and repeats itself until the singer stops.
 (And children can sing such songs for a very long time, but even the most obsessive child will ultimately stop, thank God!)

 Gide’s novel does not get caught up in “eternal” repetition, because Gide includes only the notes for the novel in the novel, notes which are very similar to the kinds of notes Gide himself wrote in his journal.
 The journal entries both within and without the novel, give us the thoughts behind the novel, the methodology and approach, the theory of the “pure novel,” and so we have a better understanding of the novel and its purpose, even though it all falls short of its idealistic goals.
 Gide uses this technique, Dällenbach tells us in The Mirror in the Text, “to resolve for himself the conflict between the ‘pure novel’ and the flux of life by adopting ‘the only possible aesthetic solution: putting into the impure novel one writes the theory of the pure novel it is impossible to write'” (Dällenbach 33).